 All the Interesting Character Show up Too Late in the Story

-Another thing that makes this anime so disappointing is that not only does it take too long to become interesting, but the characters that would have kept the audience's attention only show up in the second half.
+Another thing that makes this anime so disappointing is that not only does it take too long for the plot to retain the viewers but the characters that would have kept the audience's attention only show up in the second half.
 These are characters that should have been in the entire series because they're actually interesting.

-They squandered the investment of the audience by not having interesting characters in the first half, making the audience uninterested in even watching the second half unless you were really invested in the main characters, or you're like me and you're reviewing the anime.
+They squandered the investment of the audience by not having compelling characters in the first half, making the audience uninterested in even watching the second half unless you were really invested in the main characters, or you're like me and you're reviewing the anime.

 I can't recommend an anime that is only interesting in the second half of the story.